hardfau1t/hardfau1t.github.io/content/blog/introduction-to-concurency.md

 where **A** reads the `result` and modifies and writes back, after that **B** should have operated on `result`.
 A section/timeframe in which a thread accesses a shared data is called as **critical section**.
 In this **critical section** only one thread is allowed to enter.
 For more information check this [wiki article](https://en.wikipedia.org/wiki/Race_condition#In_software)

+## Is it that bad?

+Looks like its just a calculation error, It should be ok right?

+**No** computers are meant to be right and accurate, These kind of issues can cause **UB**(undefined behavior).
+Using this concept exploits like [Dirty Cow](https://en.wikipedia.org/wiki/Dirty_cow), which can best case crash the running program to giving full access to the given system.

+## Solution

-So how should we achieve this?
+So how do we resolve this?
 You might have learned that for these kind of situation we can use **locks**.
 When we say locks there are many kinds of locks but in this situation we will use **Mutexes** which allows us to access a shared region mutably during a **critical section**.
 When we lock a mutex we get ownership for the given critical section and no other thread can enter while we hold the lock ( or at least should not read/write the shared data).
 In early days pthread library used to provide mutexes, but after c11 we have mutexes in stdlib.
 Lets use that